 Recently I have interviewed all ten of the authors who have contributed to the anthology I edited about fantastical flora, Improbable Botany.
-I will be gradually adding the interviews to this page:
+Here are two of them:

 Eric Brown made his first fiction sale to Interzone in 1986 and since then has published more than 50 books.
 His novel Helix Wars (2012) was shortlisted for the Philip K. Dick Award and two of his short stories have been honoured with the British Science Fiction Association Award.
 Murder By The Book (2013) marked a departure, being the first Langham and Dupre Mystery, a crime novel set in the 1950s.
 His latest titles are Jani and the Great Pursuit, the second volume of a Steampunk series set at the height of the British Empire, and Murder Take Three, the fourth Langham and Dupre novel.
 He writes a regular SF review column for The Guardian.

 Tricia Sullivan moved to the UK from the US in 1995, making her publishing debut the same year with the ‘The Question Eaters’ and the novel Lethe.
 Someone to Watch Over Me followed in 1997, while her third novel, Dreaming in Smoke (1999), won the Arthur C. Clarke Award.
 Further novels include Maul (2003), Double Vision (2005), Sound Mind (2007) and Lightborn (2010).
 Sullivan’s Everien fantasy trilogy, written as Valery Leith, comprised The Company of Glass (1999), The Riddled Night (2000) and The Way of the Rose (2001).
 Occupy Me (2016) gained Sullivan her fourth Clarke Award nomination.
 Her latest novel is Sweet Dreams.